 - 4 egg yolks organic

-- 4 tablespoon brown cane sugar (Cassonade) for caramelising
+- 4 tablespoon granulated sugar or brown cane sugar ('Cassonade' in France)

 Instructions

-- Pour into individual ramekins and place in a bain-marie (a roasting tray filled halfway up with water will suffice) in the oven for about one hour.
-Remove from the water bath to cool, then chill for 2 hours in the fridge.
+- Pour into individual shallow ramekins and place on a baking tray.
+Cook gently in the oven for about one hour.
+Leave on the counter to cool, then chill for at least 2 hours in the fridge covered with cling film - even better, overnight.

 Notes

-This recipe was first posted 29 March 2012 but is now completely updated, including with new images.
+This recipe was first published 29 March 2012 but is now completely updated and now possible to leave your review.

 Christina @ Christina's Cucina